PaddlePaddle/PaddleClas/deploy/cpp_infer/readme_en.md

 * `CUDNN_LIB_DIR` is the cudnn library file path, in docker it is `/usr/lib/x86_64-linux-gnu/`.

+* `TENSORRT_DIR` is the tensorrt library file path，in dokcer it is `/usr/local/TensorRT6-cuda10.0-cudnn7/`，TensorRT is just enabled for GPU.

 After the compilation is completed, an executable file named `clas_system` will be generated in the `build` folder.

 ### Run the demo
 * First, please modify the `tools/config.txt` and `tools/run.sh`.

+* Some key words in `tools/config.txt` is as follows.
+  * use_gpu: Whether to use GPU.
+  * gpu_id: GPU id.
+  * gpu_mem：GPU memory.
+  * cpu_math_library_num_threads：Number of thread for math library acceleration.
+  * use_mkldnn：Whether to use mkldnn.
+  * use_tensorrt: Whether to use tensorRT.
+  * use_fp16：Whether to use Float16 (half precision), it is just enabled when use_tensorrt is set as 1.
+  * cls_model_path: Model path of inference model.
+  * cls_params_path: Params path of inference model.
+  * resize_short_size：Short side length of the image after resize.
+  * crop_size：Image size after center crop.

-Then execute the following command to complete the classification of an image.
+* Then execute the following command to complete the classification of an image.

 ```shell
 sh tools/run.sh